Welcome to Estrella Mountain Community College! We are excited you have decided to join the EMCC Pride.

 - Make online payments using your Online Student Center, where you can use any of the four major credit cards to make your payment.

-- Make a payment in person at Student Business Services using cash, credit card, or a check.
+- Schedule an appointment to make a payment in person at Student Business Services using cash, credit card, or a check.

 - Enroll in a monthly payment plan (Nelnet Business Solutions).